hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/01_salmon.md

 - fragment length distribution
 - strand-specific methods

 If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[1](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
-Salmon algorithm learns these sample-specific biases and accounts for them in the transcript abundance estimates by combining a quasi-mapping approach that is extremely fast at "mapping" reads to the transcriptome and often more accurate, with a dual inference method that is used to account for sample-specific biases and parameters. [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
+The Salmon algorithm learns these sample-specific biases and accounts for them in the transcript abundance estimates by combining a quasi-mapping approach with a dual inference method that is used to account for sample-specific biases and parameters.
+Salmon is extremely fast at "mapping" reads to the transcriptome and often more accurate than standard aproaches [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].

 ### How does Salmon estimate transcript abundances?
-Similar to standard, base-to-base alignment, the quasi-mapping approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best "map" prior to quantification [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].
+Similar to standard base-to-base alignment approaches, the quasi-mapping approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best "map" prior to quantification [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].

 #### **Indexing**